alex-s-gardner/GlobalGlacierAnalysis.jl/README.md

 ## Contributing

-Contributions welcome!
+Contributions are welcome!
 Please submit issues and pull requests on GitHub.

-## Citation

-If you use Altim.jl in your research, please cite:
-[Citation information to be added]
+---

+**For questions or help, please open an issue on GitHub.**